 Non-repetition of content is a good way of engaging audiences.
 Make sure that your influencers are capable of engaging their followers with their sense of humor or unique style.

-Successful YouTuber Jenna Marbles is an classic example of people gaining popularity by using humor.
+Successful YouTuber Jenna Marbles is a classic example of people gaining popularity by using humor.
 Her videos are fun-filled, authentic, and easily relatable.
-By posting such fun videos she gained more than 17 million followers on YouTube.
+By posting such fun videos she gained more than millions of subscribers on YouTube.

 Image Via YouTube

 Posting content regularly is known to increase engagement on your content and grow followers.
 For Instagram, posting daily is a good practice.
 While for YouTube, posting once a week is pretty effective.
 So, when you are identifying the influencers you want to work with, make a note of their posting frequency.

 Instagram vs. YouTube – Which Should You Choose?

 Now that we have looked at each platform, in detail, let’s do a quick comparison of the benefits of influencer marketing on each platform to draw a conclusion.